Elementary and Secondary School Emergency Relief (ESSER) III - Plan for Safe Return

 Details for services are described below:

-Recovery Services are available to students with disabilities whose teams determined there remains a significant educational impact due to the COVID-19 school closure and virtual learning during the 2020-21 school year.
+Recovery Services are available to students with disabilities whose teams determined there remains a significant educational impact due to the COVID-19 school closure and virtual learning.
 Recovery Services are designed to address learning gaps and are determined by IEP teams.

 - Summer Learning Programs were expanded to meet the needs of students at every level with a 66% increase (30,241) in participation over the previous four-year average (Elementary Programs: 13,107; Middle School Programs: 2,745; High School Programs: 11,784).
 Over 300,000 summer practice books were developed and distributed to support student needs related to Pre-K skill development, literacy, mathematics, special education, and ESOL.